MurmurationsNetwork/MurmurationsServices/docs/testing/simulate-offline-services.md

 Sometimes it is useful to simulate a service being offline to test the fallback mechanisms in your code.

-To simulate a service being offline, you can use the `scale deployments` command.
+To simulate a service being offline, you can use the `kubectl scale deployments` command.

 ```bash
 kubectl scale deployments index-app --replicas=0